philliplab/MochModel4/test/MochModel4Tests.md

 ### Transition 1 - Death of Uninfected Mothers

-#### <a name="NodeathsfromhealthyinNoHealthyMortality"></a>No deaths from healthy in NoHealthyMortality
+#### <a name="NodeathsfromhealthyinOnlyInfectedMortality"></a>No deaths from healthy in OnlyInfectedMortality

-Scenario(s): NoHealthyMortality
+Scenario(s): OnlyInfectedMortality

-No mothers should die from the Healthy state in the NoHealthyMortality Scenario
+No mothers should die from the Healthy state in the OnlyInfectedMortality Scenario

 [To Summary Table](#summary_tab_link)

 ```
 ##                                 metrics    ..1
-## 1                Healthy Mortality Rate      0
+## 1                Healthy Mortality Rate     NA
-## 2          Healthy mother years at risk 634221
+## 2          Healthy mother years at risk 296732
 ## 3               Infected Mortality Rate     NA
-## 4         Infected mother years at risk  40426
+## 4         Infected mother years at risk 102705
-## 5                  Mother years at risk 704075
+## 5                  Mother years at risk 399436
-## 6                      Number of deaths   4887
+## 6                      Number of deaths   9066
 ## 7   Number of deaths from HEALTHY state      0
-## 8  Number of deaths from INFECTED state   3055
+## 8  Number of deaths from INFECTED state   9066
-## 9   Number of deaths from TREATED state    978
+## 9   Number of deaths from TREATED state      0
 ## 10               Overall Mortality Rate     NA
 ## 11               Treated Mortality Rate     NA
-## 12         Treated mother years at risk  28129
+## 12         Treated mother years at risk      0
 ```